juniortaeza/Snake/README.md

 # A Simple Game of Snake

-Snake.sln contains the .cpp file containing the code for the Snake game!
+Snake > Snake > Snake.cpp -> contains the codes for the Snake game algorithms!